TanishaKothari-45/lyrical-wanders/README.md

 1. Click the "Choose Audio File" button to choose a music file
 2. Adjust the volume using the slider
 3. Hit "Play" button to see our visualiser making effect
-3. Try different filter settings to alter the audio:
+4. Try different filter settings to alter the audio:
    - **Filter Type**: Select between lowpass, highpass, bandpass, or none
    - **Frequency**: Adjust the cutoff frequency
    - **Resonance**: Control the resonance/Q of the filter
    - **Automation**: Enable automatic filter sweeping
+5. Record your visualization:
+   - Click the red "Record" button in the bottom-right corner
+   - The visualizer will record for 10 seconds with a countdown
+   - After recording completes, the video will automatically download with a timestamp in the filename
+   - Share your creation on social media platforms like Twitter/X or LinkedIn

 ## Technologies Used

 - [Three.js](https://threejs.org/) - WebGL-based 3D graphics library
 - [Tone.js](https://tonejs.github.io/) - Web Audio framework for audio processing
+- Web APIs:
+  - Canvas API with captureStream() for WebGL recording
+  - MediaRecorder API for video capture
+  - MediaStream API for audio/video stream handling
 - HTML5/CSS3/JavaScript - Core web technologies

 ## Performance Tips